Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2021-08-01/types.md

 ### Properties
 * **mode**: 'Hide' | 'Mask' | string: Data masking mode.
 * **value**: string: The name of an entity to mask (e.g. a name of a header or a query parameter).

+## DeletedServiceContractProperties
+### Properties
+* **deletionDate**: string (ReadOnly): UTC Timestamp when the service was soft-deleted.
+The date conforms to the following format: yyyy-MM-ddTHH:mm:ssZ as specified by the ISO 8601 standard.
+* **scheduledPurgeDate**: string (ReadOnly): UTC Date and Time when the service will be automatically purged.
+The date conforms to the following format: yyyy-MM-ddTHH:mm:ssZ as specified by the ISO 8601 standard.
+* **serviceId**: string (ReadOnly): Fully-qualified API Management Service Resource ID

 ## DiagnosticContractProperties
 ### Properties